danilovsergei/ytdlp-ssh/README.md

 {{.Url}}
 ```

-There is one exception though like {{.Url}} and {{.OutDir}}
+There is one exception though , eg. {{.Url}} and {{.OutDir}}

-These are [Command line args](https://github.com/danilovsergei/ytdlp-ssh/blob/main/ytdlp/cmdargs.go) provided to ytdlp-ssh exposed to the preset for the flexibility.\
+These are [Command line args](https://github.com/danilovsergei/ytdlp-ssh/blob/main/ytdlp/cmdargs.go) provided to ytdlp-ssh and exposed to the preset.\
 Any [command line argument](https://github.com/danilovsergei/ytdlp-ssh/blob/main/ytdlp/cmdargs.go) could be accessed using {.<arg_name>} syntax.
 For details see [go templates](https://pkg.go.dev/text/template).\
-All exposed command line args are defined at [cmdargs.go#CmdArgs](https://github.com/danilovsergei/ytdlp-ssh/blob/main/ytdlp/cmdargs.go)
+All exposed command line args are defined in [cmdargs.go#CmdArgs](https://github.com/danilovsergei/ytdlp-ssh/blob/main/ytdlp/cmdargs.go)

+Presets also support comments if text is prepended with //